Shooting-ST4R/HDD-Goblin-SwarmUI-RamLoader---HDD-RamDisk-Hyperload/README.md

 ## Installation

-1.)
-Go to /SwarmUI/src/Extensions/
+1. Go to `/SwarmUI/src/Extensions/`
-2.)
-Extract the newest version HDD-Goblin-Vx.zip there.
+2. Extract the newest `HDD-Goblin-Vx.zip` there

 Then relaunch SwarmUI.
 It will compile and load the extension automatically.